The Fart Of Fiction, No. 6

 Have you got a minute?
 I think we need to talk.
 Let's talk more about the art and less about the fart.
 There is truth in a fart, but if your world of writing is stinky, make it better.
-Go to a workshop in Buffalo and discover agents, publishers and editors that want to shed light on mental health, make your stories worth reading and help you build a writing career.
+Go to a workshop in Buffalo and discover agents, publishers, and editors who want to shed light on mental health, make your stories worth reading, and help you build a writing career.

 Write great.
 Always write the best thing you can.
 Make the beginning of the novel explosive, then create magic and fire in the middle, and keep a reader guessing until the end.

 Understand.
 Understand what you're getting into so you can jump hurdles.
 Understand the roadblocks, so you can combat them.

 Build your writer's platform.
 Why not show the world that you love to write?
 Why not show off your creativity?
 Give people something to talk about.

 Keep moving forward.
 It's just a step in the road.
 Rejection hurts, so deal with it the best way you can.
 Don't be afraid.
 Fart loud, get back up, and keep farting and moving forward.
 A gaseous state of existence is going to propel you to keep moving forward.

 Don't put all your eggs in one basket.
 Keep writing.
 Write another book and write more short fiction.
 Spread your wings.
 Don't stop.

 Write for love and write for life.
 Write articles and write something different.
 Critique other writers, try new stuff, and keep trying your best.